PaperMC/Waterfall/README.md

 FlameCord is a patch for Travertine to fix possible exploits on your BungeeCord proxy and add useful functionalities to it.

-FlameCord is compiled like Travertine does; Please follow the guides.
-If you need help you can always make an issue or contact us on Discord.
+FlameCord is compiled like Travertine does; Please follow the CONTRIBUTING.md file.
+If you need help you can always contact us on Discord.

 <a href="https://discord.gg/gF36AT3"><img src="https://discord.com/assets/4ff060e44afc171e9622fbe589c2c09e.png" width=10% height=10%><img/><a/> <a href="https://www.mc-market.org/resources/13492/"><img src="https://www.mc-market.org/styles/mcmarketv2/xenforo/logo.png" width=10% height=10%><img/><a/>